pytrackdat/pytrackdat/README.md

 a text field which can only store any of these four species' names.
 The analyze script does its best to detect these instances, but it may not detect **all possible choices**.
-Thus, text fields with automatically-detected choice limitations should be examined by hand.
+Thus, text fields with automatically-detected choice limitations should be verified manually and if needed, edited.

 #### Design File Specification